-Matching theory, graph theory, network flows, and optimization; enumeration techniques; combinatorial designs and coding theory.
+Catalog Description: Matching theory, graph theory, network flows, and optimization; enumeration techniques; combinatorial designs and coding theory.

-The purpose of this course is to acquaint the student with some aspects and applications of modern combinatorial theory; in particular, to communicate the meaning of the word "combinatorial" and to develop the student's facility for dealing with discrete and essentially non-algebraic mathematical problems.
+Purpose of Course: The purpose of this course is to acquaint the student with some aspects and applications of modern combinatorial theory; in particular, to communicate the meaning of the word "combinatorial" and to develop the student's facility for dealing with discrete and essentially nonalgebraic mathematical problems.
 The primary emphasis is on theory, but numerous illustrations and applications are presented.
 In addition, much of the theory has developed in response to practical optimization problems of various kinds.
 The course is designed to serve both the prospective mathematics graduate student as well as the student with an interest in or need for combinatorial techniques and tools.

-Introductory Combinatorics, (3rd ed.), Richard A. Brualdi
+Text: Introductory Combinatorics, (4th ed.), Richard A. Brualdi

-Fundamental counting principles, combinatorial identities, binomial and multinomial coefficients, partitions of integers and sets, Stirling numbers, principle of inclusion-exculsion, the pigeonhole principle, graphs, edge- and vertex- colorings, chromatic polynomials, matchings, latin squares, orthonality of latin squares, finite projective planes, block designs, symmetric block designs, Hadamard matrices.
+Topics List: Fundamental counting principles, combinatorial identities, binomial and multinomial coefficients, partitions of integers and sets, Stirling numbers, principle of inclusion-exculsion, the pigeonhole principle, graphs, edge- and vertex- colorings, chromatic polynomials, matchings, latin squares, orthonality of latin squares, finite projective planes, block designs, symmetric block designs, Hadamard matrices.